 Changing Your Play Style

-If you happen to be the target another players’ anger, then consider your tabletop behaviour.
-Listen to what they have been annoyed with.
+If you happen to be the target of another players’ anger, then consider your tabletop behaviour.
+Listen to what they have to say.
 What caused you to act like you did?
-How you can you change your behaviour for next time?

 If the behaviour was an accidental blip, then don’t sweat it too much.
-Apologize, and recognize that you are not going to do it next time.
-However, if your behaviour was rational, and the person angry at you is trying to bully you into doing things for their character… well, it might be time to leave the table.
+Apologize and recognize that you are not going to do it next time.
+However, if you believe your behaviour was rational, and the person angry at you is trying to bully you into doing things for their character… well, it might be time to leave the table.

 Learning To Leave

 In rare instances, there are things that happen at the table that cannot be justified.
-Having a moment of poor judgement is one thing.
+Having a moment of poor judgment is one thing.
 Being discriminatory or intentionally abusive is another.

 If you are the organizer of the game, make sure to cover what is okay to discuss and do during a game and what is not.
-Consider adding a centre X to your game if you will be covering dark topics and want a way to pull a content rip cord.
+Create safety tools at the beginning of your game.
+This can include adding a X card for your game if you will be covering dark topics and players want a way to pull a content rip cord.

 If someone starts to violate the rules you have put in your game, talk to them about it out of game.
-Again, more often than not, a player may be unaware that they are doing something harmful and just think they are playing their character.
-However, if the player continues to violate the rules or berates you outright, then kicking them from the game may be the best bet.
+If the player continues to violate the rules or berates you outright, then kicking them from the game may be the best bet.